Firm Recognition:

 Can I Lose My Job For Making a Jones Act Claim?

-The Jones Act is a federal maritime law that provides certain rights to seamen injured during the course of employment on a vessel.
-Specifically, the Jones Act gives injured seamen the right to sue their employers for compensation for past and future medical expenses, physical pain, disfigurement, mental anguish, physical impairment, and loss of earning capacity.
-The Jones Act may also provide injured seaman the right to maintenance and cure benefits, which includes daily living expenses and medical costs.
+Employees can file a claim to receive financial relief for past and future medical expenses, physical pain, disfigurement, mental anguish, physical impairment, and loss of earning capacity, among other damages.
+The Jones Act may also provide injured seaman the right to maintenance and cure benefits, which include daily living expenses and medical costs.

-Under the Jones Act, employers or vessel owners are required to provide crew members with a reasonably safe work environment.
+Under the Jones Act, employers and / or vessel owners are required to provide crew members with a reasonably safe work environment.
 To receive compensation for a claim under the Jones Act, you must prove that your injuries were caused, at least in part, by your employer’s negligence.
-Injuries to seamen commonly result from:

 • Unseaworthy vessels